lukaszlaba/etabsplus/README.rst

 https://github.com/lukaszlaba/Etabsplus/releases

 You can also run Etabsplus by using Python engine.
 After the Python and needed libraries are installed, just run Etabsplus.py file.
-Etabsplus is based on Python 3 and no\n-standard Python libraries - PyQt5, tabulate and comtypes.
+Etabsplus is based on Python 3 and non-standard Python libraries - PyQt5, tabulate and comtypes.

 License
 -------